 Note: This PSU installation guide is part of our full How to Assemble a PC tutorial.
-Refer there for all PC installation steps.
+Refer there for all PC building steps.

-The first thing you want to do when installing a power supply is check for the presence of little rubber feet on the bottom of your computer case.
+Before learning how to install a power supply into your case, you want to check for the presence of little rubber feet on the bottom of your computer case.
 This is assuming you're installing a PSU in the bottom of your case, which is how every modern case is designed these days.
 Top-mounted power supplies is a thing too, but a thing of the past.

 Many cases have rubber feet to help reduce the effects of PSU vibration to lower noise.
 If your case does have rubber feet like our Cooler Master N200 does, they'll likely already be pre-installed, but if not then check if your case provided you with some and go ahead and install them as per your case manual instructions.

-If your case doesn't have rubber feet, it's not the end of the world, but you could always buy some small self-adhesive rubber pads from your local stationary store if you wanted to (and especially if your power supply vibrates loudly once your new battlestation is fully operational).
+If your case doesn't have rubber feet, it's not the end of the world, but you could always buy some small self-adhesive rubber pads from your local stationary store if you wanted to (and especially if your power supply vibrates loudly once your new system is operational).

 Before physically mounting the power supply into your case, you want to first figure out the best orientation/positioning for the PSU installation.
 In other words, you can choose between installing the power supply with the intake fan facing upwards towards the inside of your case, or facing downwards through the vents on the bottom of your case (which most modern cases will have).